garaud/clojure-sandbox/for-clojure/README.md

 `ag --clojure "test-problem-\d+"` or `grep -R "deftest test-problem"`.

+I keep the 4clojure code which checks the function implementations.
+Thank to all project contributors!

 I kept the problems where you have to write a function.
 Other elementary problems where you fill a value are not implemented here.